 See here pro and cons for each type.

 a Worn-out Bearing

-In most cases, when you have to extract a hub bearing you can only pull it by its internal race.
-This operation will generally damage or compromise bearing races, however if you are going to replace a worn-out bearing with a new one this is a marginal problem.
+This operation will generally damage or compromise the bearing races, however, if you are going to replace a worn-out bearing with a new one, that's a marginal problem.

 Removing a Bearing that's Still Good

 In case you wish to re-install a previously-used bearing you'll need to extract it in a much safer way.
 Avoid hitting the internal race with a mallet at all.
 Even a threaded extractor or a bench-press can damage the bearing races.

 Try instead to warm up the hub-shell with a hairdryer to facilitate an easier extraction of the bearing.
 The heat expands the alloy hubshell more than the bearing steel allowing to gently push it out by hand pressure.